HCI-Tech-Lab/EStatiG/README.md

 # EStatiG

-This is the repository that contains source code for the PiMForce website.
+This is the repository that contains source code for the EStatiG website.

 If you find PiMForce useful for your work please cite: